 These tips work great for creating smooth lines and are also ideal for script works.
+Since these roll, they're ideal for working on thin (gold) foils

 The spoon shaped tip works wonders to create a smooth burn.
 It also works great for shading and even script work and the top part of the tip creates a fine line.
 This is a great tip for multiple functions.